Kachi-Awaji/GIT-intro/Lesson-5.md

 ## Linking your local repo to a remote repo
 So, you have a __Git__ repository sitting on your system.
 Now you want to share your project to the world, so others can have a copy on their systems.

 Believe it or not, all you need is two commands to do so.
 The `git remote add` command lets you connect one local repository to a remote one.
-It takes two other values - the name of the remote repo, and a link to the remote repository.
+It takes two other values - a repo name(the remote repo is usually called origin), and a link to the remote repository.

 The link to the remote repository is shown on GitHub.